lucidrains/imagen-pytorch/README.md

 - [x] need to be able to use a different noise schedule per unet (cosine was used for base, but linear for SR)
 - [x] just make one master-configurable unet
 - [x] complete resnet block (biggan inspired? but with groupnorm) - complete self attention
-- [ ] complete conditioning embedding block (and make it completely configurable, whether it be attention, film, attention pool, etc)
+- [x] complete conditioning embedding block (and make it completely configurable, whether it be attention, film etc)
+- [ ] add attention pooling option, in addition to cross attention and film
 - [ ] figure out if learned variance was used at all, and remove it if it was inconsequential
 - [ ] switch to continuous timesteps instead of discretized, as it seems that is what they used for all stages - first figure out the linear noise schedule case from the variational ddpm paper https://openreview.net/forum?id=2LdBqxc1Yv
 - [ ] exercise efficient attention expertise + explore skip layer excitation